foumart/AppleII.Project.template/README.md

 #### Useful for Development:

 - Live reload - the web Emulator will restart with any change you perform within the src/ folder.

-#### TODO:

-1. Improve the current demo.
-Loading a Double Hi-res picture is nice, now developing a mouse cursor interface in assembly..
-2. The plotting only works if there is mouse interface available on the system, BASIC seems very slow for any mouse input handling - mouse interactions should be written in Assembly - check the binary demo MOUSE.
-3. The plotting is currently only done on the first PAGE - to check how to utilize both pages and to do a benchmark on fastest sprite drawing routine..